 How Do You Know When to Harvest Carrots?

 Growing carrots can be a study in patience.
 It's not that they're necessarily slow to grow.
-Most varieties, after all, will be ready to harvest in just two months.
+Most varieties, after all, will be ready to harvest in just two to three months.
 That's pretty dang fast in the gardening world.

 It's more the uncertainty of what—if anything!—is happening down there.
 We gardeners are left waiting around, searching for signs aboveground that good things are, in fact, happening beneath the surface.